-The preliminary risk screen assessment and environmental audit statement must address potential microbial contamination risk, including Q Fever, of the former Geelong Saleyards land (Lot 2 LP 206464 and CA 73K).
+The preliminary risk screen assessment and any environmental audit statement (if required) must address potential microbial contamination risk, including Q Fever, of the former Geelong Saleyards on the land (Lot 2 LP 206464 and CA 73K).

-Any recommendations in an environmental audit statement required under this provision must:

-Any recommendations in an environmental audit statement required under this provision must: Be complied with to ensure the land is suitable for the purposes specified in the statement.
+If an environmental audit statement is required under this provision, the use and development of the land must be in accordance with the recommendations in the environmental audit.
+If the recommendations of the environmental audit contains requirements of a continuing nature, then prior to the development of the land commencing, the owner of the land must enter into an agreement under Section 173 of the Planning and Environment Act 1987, at the cost of the owner, which ensures that the requirements of the environment audit statement must continue to be met.